 If you think giving up sugar is just about losing a bit of weight, you may want to have another look at what’s really happening to your body when you eat too much of the sweet stuff.

 When we think of sugar, we usually associate it with the white sticky stuff, commonly known as table sugar (sucrose).
 But that’s only half of the story, as sucrose after consumed is metabolised as 50 per cent glucose and 50 per cent fructose.

 Glucose is absolutely essential to every cell in your body for good health.
 It is fructose (fruit sugar) that is the real problem.

-Whereas every cell of your body metabolises glucose, fructose can only be metabolised by your liver, where it is either released back into the bloodstream when needed, where it can be problematic or is converted by your liver to fat.
+Whereas every cell of your body metabolises glucose, fructose can only be metabolised by your liver.
+It is either released back into the bloodstream when needed, where it can be problematic or converted by your liver to fat.
 Here are my five good reasons to cut down on fructose.